skuthoor/Access_Data_from_xlsx/README.md

 #The libraries needed
   sqlite3,
   pandas,
-  xldr(to access the xlxs file in python),
+  xldr(to access the xlxs file in python)